liuxuan666/OrderCombo/README.md

 Chemberta-zinc base-v1 is a pre-trained deep learning model focused on structural analysis of chemical molecules, which can be downloaded from https://huggingface.co/seyonec/ChemBERTa-zinc-base-v1/tree/main.

-The conda environment for configuring the model can be found in requirement.yml
+The detailed conda environment for configuring the model can be found in requirement.yml

 # Usage
 You can run the following command in python development environment: